Leona Lillian Abban

 Sebastián Schonfeld is the Institutional Director of the ESMA Memory Site Museum.
 He is a cultural manager, producer and musician.
 He studied arts at the University of Buenos Aires and has built a career in the field of culture and social communication both in the private and public sector.
 His specialisations include the design and implementation of public policy for cultural sector development as well as strategic communication.
 He has taught at the University of Palermo.
 In recent years, he has held the position of PR Manager for the state-run telecommunications company ARSAT and has worked as Secretary of Cultural Management at Argentina’s Ministry of Culture.

-Before joining KfW in 2018, climate and energy think tank, for six years.
+Between 2018 and 2020 Sabrina served as Head of the Berlin office at KfW, Germany’s national promotional and international development bank where she represented the interests of KfW Group in the political arena.
+Previously, from 2012 to 2018, she was the Director of the Berlin office at E3G‑Third Generation Environmentalism, an international non-profit climate and energy think tank.
 Before that, Sabrina worked in various policy capacities for think tanks and consultancies in Germany, the UK, the US and Canada.
-From 2009 to 2011, she was a policy advisor on climate change and energy to the British High Commission in Canada.
+From 2009 to 2011, she was a Policy Advisor on climate and energy to the British High Commission in Canada and led a project on climate security.

 Her areas of interest include Russian foreign policy and soft power, EU-Russia and Russia-Turkey relations, and EU neighbourhood policies (especially with Eastern neighbours).
 Eleonora Tafuro Ambrosetti is a member of the WIIS (Women in International Security), an international network dedicated to increasing the influence of women in the field of foreign and defence policy.
 In addition to her native Italian, she speaks English, Spanish and French fluently and she has a working knowledge of Turkish and Russian.